nikbazarov/pwawrap/packages/cli/README.md

 ### Get the Java Development Kit (JDK) 11.
 The Android Command line tools requires the correct version of the JDK to run.
-To prevent version conflicts with a JDK version that is already installed, Bubblewrap uses a JDK that can unzipped in a separate folder.
+To prevent version conflicts with a JDK version that is already installed, pwawrap uses a JDK that can unzipped in a separate folder.

 Download a version of JDK 11 that is compatible with your OS from